AnthonyEdmonds/govuk-laravel/docs/components/radios.md

 ```

 Radios is pre-wrapped within a `form-group` and a `fieldset` component, with a `hint` and an `error` subcomponent.

+Radios also features a leading `hidden` input which contains a null value, to catch incomplete values where they are not allowed to be null within a larger group.

 ## Props